Alternate Title The Dog Ate It

 "The man on the radio said it was hot enough to fry an egg and I want to try it."
 Jemma sat on the milk crate next to the screen door.
 There was no answer.
 She couldn't see into the house.
 On hot days like this her Ma kept every drape closed up tight.
 Even pinned closed in some cases.
 She'd asked her Ma once why she did it.

 "I open everything up to cool the house down in the morning and then close it up to keep it as cool as I can all day."
-She'd shooed Jemma out the door, then shut it behind her.
+She'd shooed Jemma out the door into the sunshine, then shut it behind her.

 Jemma jumped up to follow her.

-She marched down the walk to the smooth sidewalk in front of the house.
-Jemma smiled remembering the city men had been there last fall and put a new one along the whole block.
+Her mother marched down the walk to the smooth sidewalk in front of the house.
+Jemma smiled remembering the city men had been there last fall and poured a new one along the whole block.

 Ma tucked her flowered dress under her knees.
 "I don't want to get any egg splatterin's on me."
 She wiped the sweat from her forehead.